Limited Time Offer

 It’s essential to point out mistakes during training and show the correct methods, strategies, or techniques they should use.
 If possible, you can offer the training via a remote training software that monitors their progress and provides scores once training is completed.

-5. Organize Group Gathering
+5. Organize group gathering

 If circumstances permit, invite your remote hires for a group gathering at your office.
 This is vital as it helps them identify the individuals they should add to their internal networks for effective remote working.